Steam Deck 2: Price, specs, & benchmark speculation

 Since Valve is just beginning to speak about Steam Deck 2, we speculate that a release date might be far off right now.
-In fact, in a recent interview with a couple of folks behind the Deck, it was mentioned that it’d be a ways off.
+In fact, in a recent interview with a couple of folks behind the Deck, it was mentioned that it’d be a while off.

 As we’ve previously speculated, the Steam Deck 2 can only come out if it has the backing of a breakthrough in terms of performance.
 The current Van Gogh APU, a combination of GPU and CPU, is pretty darn powerful in itself.
 In our testing, we’ve only hit a wall running Returnal and making minor compromises elsewhere.